sageworksstudio/StreamBuilder/README.md

 # StreamBuilder
+##What it is
-Streaming, front-end build tool for automating mundane tasks like minification and uglification.
+Streaming, front-end build tool (using the Gulp streaming build system) for automating mundane tasks like minification and uglification.
 It even refreshes your browser for you.

-##What it is
 *__StreamBuilder focuses on four tasks to make your job easier.__*

 1. Compile SCSS into minified CSS.